patrick-blom/shorty/README.md

 ## Usage
 ### First run
 After you setup Shorty successfully you can navigate to your shorting TLD (https://you-url.tld).
-Because there is nothing to for Shorty he will provide you a 418 HTTP Response.
-This is totally normal and tells you that Shorty is going out to have a cup of tea if there is nothing to do for him.
+Because there is nothing to do for Shorty, he will provide you a 418 HTTP Response.
+This is totally normal and tells you that Shorty is going out to have a cup of tea if there is some free time.

 ### Create a short link
 If you want that Shorty creates a short link for you, you have to send